FDSouthern/FDSouthern.github.io/content/chapter01/nets.md

 Term nets: reasonably fast lookup based on term matchability.

+I can't seem to find any references for term nets online, just a few mentions.
+Maybe they're just that obvious.

 ```ocaml
 (* ------------------------------------------------------------------------- *)
 (* Term nets are a finitely branching tree structure; at each level we       *)